CONSTITUTION AND BYLAWS OF THE BLACK CAUCUS OF THE AMERICAN LIBRARY ASSOCIATION

 Shall advocate for expanding the use of technology within the Black Caucus; provide forums for electronic communication among BCALA members; be a focal point for policy and input for information technology forums (networks, databases, etc.); advise BCALA members on current and emerging technologies that encourage development and evaluation among BCALA members; and provide a collective vision with advice on research directions using technology for Black Caucus.

 Section 2: Ad Hoc Committees and Task Forces

-Those Committees and Task Forces which are necessary to carry out organizational functions, studies, or activities of a short duration, and appointed, as needed, by the President.
+Refers to those Committees and Task Forces which are necessary to carry out organizational functions, studies, or activities of a short duration, and appointed, as needed, by the President

 a) Such Committees and Task Forces shall file records and reports with the President and Secretary upon completion of the specific assignment

 b) Such Committees and Task Forces shall either cease to exist upon completion of the specific assignment, be retained depending on the need in that area, or be established as a standing committee in accordance with Article VII, Section 1.

 Section 3: All committees and task forces shall submit reports to the Executive Board at Midwinter and Annual meetings; submit written reports in advance to the Secretary for distribution to the Executive Board; schedule oral reports in advance with the Secretary to be included on the Executive Board agenda; submit written articles to Black Caucus publications; submit scheduled budget requests to the Treasurer in conjunction with the Budget/Audit committee chair for the budget allocation report at the Midwinter meeting; maintain and transfer records to succeeding chairs.